mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 opening up, with new arrivals coming to operate it and seasoned hands taking promotions to head up work gangs in the new facility.
 It had to end sooner or later, and by the early 700s the voracious demand for minerals had tailed off somewhat.
-So had Louzy’s massive productivity; the easy–to–access deposits were mined out and some installations had to close.
+So had Louzy's massive productivity; the easy–to–access deposits were mined out and some installations had to close.
 Plus many industrial centres were getting their raw materials elsewhere, at a better price.